Now where did I put my keys?

 - In Colonization, abstract "Tools" are a valuable resource type, used up by production and Pioneer's jobs.

-- Lots of things in Nethack: key, lock-pick, and credit card to open locks; stethoscope to appraise enemy statistics; bag, waterproof bag and Bag of Holding to store things; tinning kit to make canned food; can of grease to waterproof your armor; pick-axe to dig holes; candles and lamps to dispel darkness; blindfold and towel to blind yourself from light-based attacks; expensive camera to blind foes with its flash.
+- In NetHack: key, lock-pick, and credit card to open locks; stethoscope to appraise enemy statistics; bag, waterproof bag and Bag of Holding to store things; tinning kit to make canned food; can of grease to waterproof your armor; pick-axe to dig holes; candles and lamps to dispel darkness; blindfold and towel to blind yourself from light-based attacks; expensive camera to blind foes with its flash.

 - In the NES version of Bionic Commando, communicators, flares, even the bionic arm itself are necessary but not used to directly damage your enemies.